Sun Jinlong: Career

 In 1986, he joined a squad of engineers in Liaoning.
 He joined the Chinese Communist Party (CCP) in April 1986, and began taking on administrative and leadership roles on the team.
 In 1990, he was named a "National Model Worker" and a "Provincial Model Worker".

 In July 1991, he was named vice president of China Geological Engineering Company (中国地质工程公司), at 29 years of age.
 He was stationed in Pakistan for a period of time.
 Two years later he was promoted to president and party chief.
 In January 1995, Sun was recruited to the Communist Youth League and subsequently earned his degrees from Nankai University and Renmin University.
 In December 2001 he was named a Secretary of the Secretariat of the Communist Youth League.

 In April 2003, he was transferred to Anhui to join the provincial party leadership council and head of the provincial Political and Legal Affairs Commission.

-In March 2005 he became party chief of Hefei.
+In 2005, Sun became the party chief of Hefei, where he initiated a successful strategy of industry-based city building.
+Sun prioritized the automobile, electric appliance, and equipment manufacturing sectors of the city's economy.
+The city government established a department for attracting investment and sent teams around the country to recruit businesses to Hefei.
+Sun also launched a construction program of neighborhood redevelopment, road system improvement, rail system, and a new international airport.
+Hefei's GDP grew at the highest rate of any Chinese provincial capital during Sun's tenure.

 In Hefei, Sun was known for centralizing control and taking on ambitious infrastructure projects which resulted in significant decreases in congestion in the city, and also for fueling the city's economic growth.
 In July 2011, he was named Deputy Communist Party Secretary of Anhui province; in April 2013, he was transferred to Hunan province to serve as deputy party chief there.
 Sun was transferred to Xinjiang in 2016, taking office as the Communist Party Secretary of the Xinjiang Production and Construction Corps (minister-level).

-Sun was an alternate member of the 17th and 18th Central Committees of the Chinese Communist Party.
+Sun was an alternate of the 17th and 18th Central Committees of the Chinese Communist Party.

 In April 2020 Sun was made the Party Branch Secretary of the Ministry of Ecology and Environment.

-On 31 July 2020, the United States government imposed Global Magnitsky Human Rights Accountability Act sanctions and visa restrictions against Sun, together with his deputy Peng Jiarui for their connection to similar human rights abuse against the ethnic minorities in Xinjiang.
+On 31 July 2020, the United States government imposed Global Magnitsky Human Rights Accountability Act sanctions and visa restrictions against Sun, together with his deputy Peng Jiarui, citing its view that they are engaged in human rights abuse against the ethnic minorities in Xinjiang.